United States: national security review

 Foreign persons include any foreign national, foreign government or foreign entity, or any entity over which control is exercised or exercisable by a foreign national, foreign government or foreign entity.

 A US business is one engaged in interstate commerce in the United States and thus is not limited to businesses incorporated in the United States.
-Accordingly, the Act may be implicated when a foreign entity acquires another foreign entity and indirectly acquires its US subsidiary.

 What information is required in a filing?